-Operation Encompass' (known in Derby City as Stopping Domestic Abuse Together - SDAT) aim is to ensure that schools have timely information about all police attended incidents of domestic violence; support school staff to understand how to support the children, and ensure the children receive the support they need.
+Operation Encompass' aim is to ensure that schools have timely information about all police attended incidents of domestic violence; support school staff to understand how to support the children, and ensure the children receive the support they need.
 The National Domestic Abuse helpline can be called free of charge and in confidence, 24 hours a day on 0808 2000 247.
+The Derby City version of operation encompass is known as SDAT - Stopping Domestic Abuse Together.